WHY SHOULD I MIGRATE TO MAGENTO 2?

 SIMPLIFIED BUYING EXPERIENCE

-A speedy checkout has a big influence on the conversion rate and therefore on the sales volume of your store.
+A speed of checkout process has a big influence on the conversion rate and therefore on the sales volume of your store.
 Using Magento 1, the customer has to struggle with a buying process made of up to 6 steps.
 On the other hand, Magento 2 provides you with a simple 2 steps buying process.

 FRIENDLY ADMIN PANEL